-The Aspirancy Year is “primarily a time to discern the capability and readiness of an aspirant to be nominated to the bishop for acceptance as a candidate for diaconal ordination” (National Directory §182).
+The Aspirancy Stage is “primarily a time to discern the capability and readiness of an aspirant to be nominated to the diocesan bishop for acceptance as a candidate for diaconal ordination” (National Directory §190).
 In addition to classroom sessions that focus on spirituality, prayer, and discernment, time will also be spent participating in workshops and days of recollection.
-The aspirant will also begin meeting with a deacon-mentor and priest-spiritual director.
+The aspirant will also begin meeting with a Deacon Formation Advisor and priest-spiritual director.

 The study of theology and related topics becomes a central part of the five years of Candidacy.
 Workshops, days of recollection, parish and Archdiocesan ministry and meetings with one’s Deacon Formation Advisor and spiritual director continue.